shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 NodeJs & NPM from https://nodejs.org/en/

 **Make sure you installed pip and python version is 3.10.0.**
->As for the error occured when installing requirements, install visual studio, select Desktop development with C++
+>As for the error occured when installing python requirements, install visual studio, select Desktop development with C++.

+#### Installation for frontend
 1. Change Directory to frontend folder in a separate command prompt/terminal.
 Run the command:
 ```
 yarn install or npm install